ga-wdi-boston/wdi_8_js_lab_jquery_post/Readme.md

 Install [JSON Prettifer](https://chrome.google.com/webstore/detail/json-prettifier/kccpfgilgmgbipamhohknpokhibinhhj) into Chrome.

+## Get the Finished SPA
+__This repository will contain all the finished code that we are going to write in this lesson.__

+__Refer to it if your stuck__

-## Create a SPA to show all the articles.
+This Finished SPA will contain all the examples below.

-1. Fork and clone this repo.
+Fork and clone this repo.
 	``https://github.com/ga-wdi-boston/wdi_8_js_lab_jquery_post``

-2. Modify index.html to retrieve all the articles from the Articles service and show them.
+## Create a new SPA to view all the Articles

+1. Create a new __Directory__, named _article_spa_ that will contain all the Client/Browser code (_javascript_, _css_ and _html_) for this SPA.

+	1.1 Change into this article_spa directory
+	``cd article_spa``
+	1.2 Make a js and css directory.
+	1.3 Copy jquery.js and simple.css from the original repo above into these directories.

+2. Create and modify index.html a mimimal index.html.
+	It will only have head body sections.
+In the head add the 	jquery.js and simple.css.from the js directory.

+	Create a h3 with "Articles SPA" and an unordered list with an id='articles'

-2.1 Run a HTTP server on port 5000.
+3. Run a HTTP server on port 5000.
   ``ruby -run -e httpd . -p5000``

   This will run the WEBrick server on port 5000.
 This is used ONLY to serve up the html/css and javascript for this SPA.

 3. Update index.html to show all the Articles from the JSON API using Ajax GET.
+	3.1 Goto http://localhost:5000 to see all your articles.

 4. Use a global Ajax handler to indicate that the Ajax request is in progress.

 5. Use the Chrome inspector to
 	* Step thru the code.
 	* View the HTTP Requests and Replies.